Best Memorial Day 2023 luggage deals to shop before summer vacation

 Track your luggage: Apple AirTag 4-pack, $90 (reduced from $99)

 Don't start your summer vacation with a tired, old piece of luggage.
-We found the best luggage deals of 2023 on top-rated carry-ons, checked bags and more.
+We found the best Memorial Day luggage deals on top-rated carry-ons, checked bags and more.
 These hard-shell and soft-sided luggage options work for airplane travel, weekend road trips, cabin getaways and so much more.
 If you haven't upgraded your luggage in a while, you'll love the new options available to you this year.

 If you need a new piece (or set) of luggage before your next trip or plan on gifting a suitcase to a loved one, now is a great time to buy: Many brands are having major Memorial Day deals on popular luggage options.